rgaidot/faux/README.md

         clazz: VestamentsView
       });

-Now when the route `/#/vestaments/Blue` is invoked, the `.vestaments()` method will create a new instance of `VestamentsView` and pass its initialization method `{ colour: 'Blue' }` as a parameter.
+Now when the route `/#/vestaments/blue` is invoked, the `.vestaments()` method will create a new instance of `VestamentsView` and pass its initialization method `{ colour: 'blue' }` as a parameter.
 You can write your own do whatever you like with that, of course.
 To quote the Backbone documentation:

 > When creating a new View, the options you pass are attached to the view as `this.options`, for future reference.
 There are several special options that, if passed, will be attached directly to the view: `model`, `collection`, `el`, `id`, `className`, and `tagName`.
 If the view defines an **initialize** function, it will be called when the view is first created.
 If you'd like to create a view that references an element *already* in the DOM, pass in the element as an option: `new View({el: existingElement})`